When are Google data useful to nowcast GDP? An approach via pre-selection and shrinkage: Methodology

 and $\alpha > 0$ is a regularization parameter that tunes the amount of shrinkage.
-Without loss of generality, we can assume that the selected elements of $x_{t,g}^{(w)}$ corresponding to the indices in $\wh M_g$ are the first elements of the vector.
+Without loss of generality, we can assume that the selected elements of $x_{t,g}$ corresponding to the indices in $\wh M_g$ are the first elements of the vector.
 Let $\mathbf{0}$ be the $(N_g - |\wh M|)$-dimensional column vector of zeros.
-Then, we can write $\widehat\beta^{(w)}$ as $\widehat\beta^{(w)} := (\widehat\beta_{1:|\wh M|}^{(w)'}, \mathbf{0}')'$, where
+Then, we can write $\widehat\beta$ as $\widehat\beta := (\widehat\ubeta_{\wh M}^{'}, \mathbf{0}')'$, where

-and $I$ is the $|\wh M|$-dimensional identity matrix with $|\wh M| = N_1 + |\wh M_g|$.\\ Empirical choice of the parameter $\alpha$ is based on the Generalized cross-validation (GCV in the following) technique (see \cite{Li1986,Li1987}) whose idea is to choose a value for $\alpha$ for which the MSFE is as small as possible.
-This technique has recently been used by \cite{CarrascoRossi2016} in an in-sample forecasting setting.
-To complement their study, we show in Section \ref{ss_optimality_GCV} that GCV performs well also for out-of-sample prediction.
-GCV selects, for each model $w$, the value of $\alpha$ that minimizes the following quantity:
+and $I_{\wh M}$ is the $|\wh M|$-dimensional identity matrix with $|\wh M| = N_1 + |\wh M_g|$.\\ Empirical choice of the parameter $\alpha$ is based on the generalized cross-validation (GCV) technique \citep[see][]{Li1986,Li1987}, the idea of which is to choose a value for $\alpha$ for which the MSFE is as small as possible. \cite{CarrascoRossi2016} recently used this technique in an in-sample forecasting setting.
+To complement their study, we show in Section \ref{ss_optimality_GCV} that GCV performs well for out-of-sample prediction as well.
+With GCV, the researcher selects the value of $\alpha$ that minimizes the following quantity: